Senthilvadivel-20/Django_KDB_Application/README.md

 # Django - KDB Application

 ### This is IPL players details dashboard.
 #### Here you can enter players name and get the players batting statistics.
+The data were  stored in kdb+ data base.
 This is just POC model to connect KDB+ with Django.

 Screen Shots